jonhicks123/python-challenge/README.md

   - The winner of the election based on popular vote.

-For both challenges, their scripts print the results into the terminal as well as a .txt file which is located in the analysis folder under the directory of each challenge.
+For both challenges, their scripts print the results into the terminal, as well as a separate .txt file which are placed into the analysis folder in the directory of each challenge.

 To run the script and yield the results: